KopiBanszky/amogus439/README.md

     - player can see other players for 5sec and others can see that someone is on cams
     - cooldown: 2min

-1. visual task?
+1. task
-    - idk how to create them
+    - visula tasks? idk how to create them
+    - Available to make doual task, like download/upload

 1. color settings for players
     - preloaded colors

 ---